sopra-fs23-group-08/server/README.md

 ## Technologies
 The Java-written back end of this project utilizes the Spring Boot framework.
 Persistence is managed through JPA/Hibernate.
 Communication between the server and client is achieved through REST and websockets, with the additional usage of the STOMP messaging protocol for websockets. <!-- # recheck  -->

+## High Level Components

+The GameController controls the game when the stomp websocket connection is established.
+In addition, Game is the main component that controls the gameflow.
+Furthermore, GameLogic provides the logic of the whole game and how should it play.

 ## Launch & Deployment

 To help onboard a new developer joining our team, we have documented the necessary steps to get started with our application.
 Below are the commands required to build, run, and test the project locally: